-Haley joined the Tigers in the spring of 2009 after a two-year stint as the defensive line coach with the Chicago Bears.
+Haley joined the Tigers in the spring of 2009 after two years as the defensive line coach with the Chicago Bears.

 Prior to his stop in the NFL, Haley spent three years as the defensive line coach at Mississippi State from 2004-06.
 Haley helped improve a Bulldogs defense that finished 41st in the nation in 2006 after finishing 113th a year before his arrival.
-Under Haley’s watch, Bulldogs defensive end Titus Brown developed into a second-team all-SEC selection after leading the team and ranking fifth in the conference in sacks in 2006.
+Under Haley's watch, Bulldogs defensive end Titus Brown developed into an All-SEC Second-Team selection after leading the team and ranking fifth in the conference in sacks in 2006.

 In 2005, Haley coached the SEC leader in sacks (third in NCAA) and tackles for loss (fourth in NCAA) in Willie Evans, who spent four years in the NFL.

 Before arriving at Mississippi State, Haley coached linebackers for two years (2002-2003) at Georgia Tech, where he helped the Yellow Jackets to a pair of bowl games.
-In 2003, he coached a first-team all-ACC performer after Tech’s trio of starting linebackers finished the 2002 season as the team’s top-three tacklers.
+In 2003, he coached an All-ACC First-Team performer after Tech's trio of starting linebackers finished the 2002 season as the team's top-three tacklers.

 Previously, Haley was the defensive coordinator and linebackers coach at Baylor (1999-2001) after coaching outside linebackers for one season each at Clemson (1998) and Houston (1997).
 The defensive line coach at Troy State from 1994-96, he was promoted to defensive coordinator following the 1996 campaign before leaving for Houston.
 Haley coached the defensive line at Austin Peay from 1991-93 after starting his college coaching career as a graduate assistant at Arkansas in 1990.
 His first coaching job was at Enterprise (Ala.)
 High School in 1989.